The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Global evolution in the theory of f(R) gravity

 In the present work we continue to follow the notation in our companion paper \cite{PLF-YM-main}.
 The following notation makes sense for any metric $g^\star = g_\Mink + h^\star$ defined in $\RR^{1+3}$.
 We also introduce the {\sl reduced Ricci curvature} associated with $h^\star$ (which coincides with the Ricci curvature in the wave gauge of interest) \bel{equa-Riccistar} \aligned \wR^\star_{\alpha\beta} & := R^\star_{\alpha\beta} - \frac{1}{2} \big(\del_\alpha\Gamma^\star_\beta + \del_\beta\Gamma^\star_\alpha\big) - \frac{1}{2} \Big( g^{\star\delta \delta'} \del_{\delta} g^\star_{\alpha \beta} \Gamma^\star_{\delta'} - \Gamma^\star_\alpha \Gamma^\star_\beta\Big) \\ & =: - \gd^{\star \alpha'\beta'} \del_{\alpha'} \del_{\beta'} g^\star_{\alpha\beta} + \frac{1}{2} \Fbb_{\alpha\beta}(g^\star, g^\star;\del h^{\star}, \del h^{\star}), \endaligned \end{equation} in which $\Gamma^{\star \gamma} := g^{\star\alpha\beta} \Gamma_{\alpha\beta}^{\star\gamma}$ are the contracted Christoffel symbols in the global coordinate chart under consideration.

 In particular, the following {\sl asymptotically Minkowski} conditions are assumed on $g^\star = \gMink + h^\star$:

 with $3/4<\lambda<1, 0<\theta<1-\lambda$.
+Here, $s_0 \geq 2$ and we solve in the domain $ \M_{[s_0, + \infty)}$; we refer to Sectionl~\ref{label-spacetimefolmiation} for the presentation of the foliation that we use in our proof.
 This is covered by the {\sl Class A} in \cite{PLF-YM-main}.
-We also impose the so-called light-bending condition:
+We also impose the light-bending condition (as we call it)

 where $\lbf := \del_t - (x^a/r)\del_a$.
-This condition means that the reference metric has at its light-cone contained in the standard cone for the Minkowski metric.
+This condition means that the reference metric has at its light cone contained in the standard cone for the Minkowski metric.
 Physically, this means that the photons are attracted by a positive mass towards the center.

 As a conclusion, we introduce the following terminology.